fictorial/jefe/doc/api.markdown

 use more than this amount of RAM, the child process is killed.

 `maxChildMemPercent`: maximum amount of RAM to allow any given script to use as a percentage of total system RAM.
-The default is 0.15 or 15%.
+The default is 0 (disabled).
 If a script causes a child to use more than this percentage of total system RAM the child process is killed.